12 Low-Glycemic Fruits for Diabetes

 Blueberry Glycemic Index: 25

-The berries are also rich suppliers of antioxidants, compounds that fight against free radicals and protect cells from damaging oxidative stress.
-Antioxidants have been touted to protect against a number of chronic diseases, as oxidative stress is thought to play a role in cancer, cardiovascular disease, Alzheimer's disease, and age-related macular degeneration.
+The berries are also rich suppliers of antioxidants, compounds that fight against free radicals and may protect against a number of chronic diseases, as oxidative stress is thought to play a role in cancer, cardiovascular disease, Alzheimer's disease, and age-related macular degeneration.

 Grapefruit Glycemic Index: 25